MASDXI/audio-server-script/README.md

 $ systemctl --user restart pipewire.service pipewire-pulse.service
 ```

-Turn off power-off confirmation useful for headless configuration
+Disable power-off confirmation for convenience use in headless setup.

 ``` shell
 $ gsettings set org.gnome.SessionManager logout-prompt false
 ```

 > [!IMPORTANT]
-> If you installing `WiFi` module on your system, you should connect to your network before going to installing software step.
+> If you installing `WiFi` module e.g., pci-e, usb dongle on your system, you should connect to your network before going to installing software step.

 ## Installing streaming service software